-Zendesk collects customer data in real-time to make metric tracking seamless.
+Zendesk Sell collects customer data in real time to make metric tracking seamless.
 You should be reviewing metrics that give you an idea of pipeline health, sales activity, and stage conversion rates.

 Here are a few examples of important metrics to track:

-- Win rate: The number of qualified leads who turn into customers.
-Track this on a month-to-month or quarter-to-quarter basis, so you can measure change over time.
+- Win rate: This describes the number of qualified leads who turn into customers.
+Track this on a month-to-month or quarter-to-quarter basis so you can measure change over time.

 - Lead-to-qualified-opportunity conversion rate: How many of your leads are becoming qualified?
 Are your qualification standards too high or too low?

-- Average sales cycle: A measure of how long it takes to close a deal.
+- Average sales cycle: This is the length of time it takes to close a deal, on average.
 Once you know your sales cycle length, you can identify the deals that are stagnating in your pipeline.

 - Sales velocity: A combination of conversion rate, average deal size, sales cycle length, and the number of opportunities, this metric looks at how fast leads go through your pipeline and how valuable they are to your business.
 Sales velocity helps you determine what different stages of the pipeline need attention and how you can quickly close more deals.

-Zendesk offers several sales performance reports to help you get the most of your data.
+Zendesk Sell offers several sales performance reports to help you get the most out of your data.

-The stage conversion report is just one example of Zendesk’s many sales reporting options.
-We’ve rounded up a list of the five most important reports for sales managers to run to make sure you’re getting the most out of your Zendesk subscription.
+The stage conversion report is just one example of Sell’s many sales reporting options.
+We’ve also rounded up a list of the five most important reports for sales managers to run.

 This stage is for reviewing the efficiency and effectiveness of your sales pipeline management process.
 Use your CRM to check the data and determine which processes are working and which ones aren’t.
 Repeat the paths that have won sales, and avoid the actions that lost deals.
 Consider these questions: